 To find out where to get vaccinations in your community, call 2-1-1.
 This hotline has up-to-date information about where you can get specific vaccinations, such as meningococcal.

 Be Wise — Immunize is a joint initiative led by TMA physicians and medical students, and the TMA Alliance.
-It is funded by TMA Foundation in 2017 thanks to major gifts from H-E-B and TMF Health Quality Institute, along with generous contributions from physicians and their families.
+It is funded in 2019 by the TMA Foundation thanks to H-E-B, TMF Health Quality Institute, Pfizer Inc., and gifts from physicians and their families.

 Got Be Wise questions?
 Call or email the Knowledge Center.